rahil627/mind-of-rathewolf/docs/_posts/2015-10-10-only-yesterday.md

 As they walk and talk, tourism exists in the background.

-> “I could never give up to it completely.”
+<blockquote>“I could never give up to it completely.”</blockquote>
 That is exactly how I feel.

 Haha ski instructor, kind of like how I want to be a diving instructor in Lanyu.
 Physical prowess of rural people.

-**The history of an area** is almost philosophical!
+<strong>The history of an area</strong> is almost philosophical!
 Haven’t seen that in an anime before, or any film.
 Love it.
 Observant.

-> “That’s why I felt so at home.
+<blockquote>“That’s why I felt so at home.
 Although I didn’t grow up here, my soul was at home here.
-So that’s it.”
+So that’s it.”</blockquote>

-[Takahata romanticized nature, farmer life.](http://www.rahilpatel.com/blog/a-japanese-ideal) Depicts it real, as a struggle, with history, but the main character also has this romantic view.
+<a href="http://www.rahilpatel.com/blog/a-japanese-ideal">Takahata romanticized nature, farmer life.</a> Depicts it real, as a struggle, with history, but the main character also has this romantic view.

 Toshio says in theory it’s good, but in reality it’s hard work.
 It’s repeated, but worth repeating, as it does seem great as an idea, but very few go back.
-&#8211; [It&#8217;s a choice in lifestyle](http://www.rahilpatel.com/blog/creativity-what-society-needs-and-what-society-wants), to live as a farmer.
-Under global capitalism it doesn&#8217;t make much money, as mentioned many times.
+  - <a href="http://www.rahilpatel.com/blog/creativity-what-society-needs-and-what-society-wants">It's a choice in lifestyle</a>, to live as a farmer.
+Under global capitalism it doesn't make much money, as mentioned many times.
 Is it even considered progress for humankind?
-Why not eat industrially-created dry foods and use industrially-create artificial dye, as opposed to using one&#8217;s own body to struggle to inefficiently extract commodities from nature?
-The two jobs result in a vastly different experience, and as always, it&#8217;s the experience that matters.
+Why not eat industrially-created dry foods and use industrially-create artificial dye, as opposed to using one's own body to struggle to inefficiently extract commodities from nature?
+The two jobs result in a vastly different experience, and as always, it's the experience that matters.
 Driving through those fields, thinking of the history of the area, thinking broadly of lifestyles (/ all the ways people live in all societies) in all points in history.
-Sure, it&#8217;s more materially efficient for Taeko to be a an office bee in a company&#8217;s hive, but there, she won&#8217;t have experiences that deviate from other city bees.
+Sure, it's more materially efficient for Taeko to be a an office bee in a company's hive, but there, she won't have experiences that deviate from other city bees.
 There, she can only experience through media, such as Basho, or virtual reality.
 The current iteration of the modern city becomes habituated as the reality of the world for many people in the world, but what about all of other possible ways to live?
 What could those experiences lead to?

 She tries country life.
 A guy helped her live it.

 Haha essays and creativity through a rehearsed play.
 She realized she could do anything.
 That’s creativity. :) I think some of these dreams may be from Takahata’s past too, as he’s quite studious too.

-## <span id="10102015">10/10/2015</span>
+<h2>10/10/2015</h2>
 [todo: review thoughts]

 只有昨天:
 Miyazaki是製片人。takahata是導演。

 mmm，開始在城市，想要去自然。